carnivuth/scripts/readme.md

 - mount volumes with `rclone` utility
 - daemon for weather forecasts

-### Menus
+### The `L.sh` Menu

+It's a script that uses bemenu and other menu backends to print a list of options from different sources and run an action for a selected item given the type item, for example given an item of type site the action will be to open the given site on the browser, every item source define it's own item type, some of the implemented sources are

-- Bluetooth menus
+- Bluetooth devices
-- clipboard menu
+- clipboard content
-- github  menus for quick access to github repos and github pages
+- github repo
+- github ghpages
-- `kanshi` profiles menu
+- `kanshi` profiles
+- applications
-- application and websites launcher
+- websites
-- menu for quick connection to networks
+- nmcli networks
-- menu for quick access to obsidian vaults
+- obsidian vaults
-- menu for pass password manager
+- pass password manager content
-- power options menu
+- power options
-- quick browse on `firefox` applet
-- file opener menu
+- files
-- steam games launcher
+- steam games

 ### General command line utilities